 On entry to the service, information is provided to residents and their whānau and consultation occurs regarding entry criteria and service provision.
 Information is provided in accessible formats, as required.
-Registered nurses are responsible for documentation of assessments and care plans.
+Registered nurses assess residents on admission.
+The initial care plan guides care and service provision during the first three weeks after the resident's admission.
+InterRAI assessments are used to identify residents' needs, and long-term care plans are developed and implemented.
 The general practitioner completes a medical assessment on admission and reviews occur thereafter on a regular basis.
 Residents' files reviewed demonstrated evaluations were completed at least six-monthly.
 Residents who identify as Māori or Pasifika have their needs met in a manner that respects their cultural values and beliefs.
 Handovers between shifts guide continuity of care and teamwork is encouraged.